Breakdown of Taxable vs. Nontaxable Income

-You don’t have to enter most of these income sources on your tax return, but they're still not taxable even if you do have to make note of them on your returns, they should not be subject to tax.
+You don’t have to enter most of these income sources on your tax return, but even if you do have to make note of them on your returns, they should not be subject to tax.

 Income That Falls Into a Gray Area

-Some employee achievement awards escape the tax net.
-It depends on what you’re being awarded for.
+Some employee achievement awards escape the tax net—it depends on factors like the type and value of the award.
 The same goes for nonqualified deferred compensation plans.
-And if you contribute to certain retirement plans, that money isn’t taxable in the year you do so, but rest assured that the IRS will have its hand out at the time you take distributions.
+If you contribute to certain retirement plans, that money isn’t taxable in the year you do so, but the IRS will tax your distributions.
 Roth plans are an exception to this rule because you receive no tax break at the time you make contributions.
-They’re made with after-tax dollars.

 It’s best to touch base with a tax professional if you have questions about any of these sources of income because the rules can be complicated.

 There are some tactics you can employ to tweak your tax situation a little more to your benefit.